-Daemen College has designated Tiffany Hamilton, the College’s Chief Diversity Officer, as its Title IX Coordinator.
-Ms. Hamilton can be contacted at: firstname.lastname@example.org or (716) 839-8249.
+Daemen University has designated Tiffany Hamilton, the University’s Chief Diversity Officer, as its Title IX Coordinator.
+Ms. Hamilton can be contacted at: email@example.com or 716-839-8249.
 The Title IX Coordinator’s responsibilities include coordinating Daemen’s compliance with Title IX, and other applicable nondiscrimination laws and regulations.
-This includes coordinating the College’s grievance procedures for resolving Title IX complaints.
-The Title IX Coordinator, and designees (if any), receive annual training on: (1) issues related to sexual assault, relationship violence, and stalking, (2) how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability, (3) how to conduct investigations of sexual violence, (4) the effects of trauma, (5) impartiality, (6) the rights of the respondent, including the right to a presumption that the respondent is “not responsible” until a finding of responsibility is made, and (7) Daemen’s policies and procedures, and other issues.
+This includes coordinating the University’s grievance procedures for resolving Title IX complaints.
+The Title IX Coordinator, and designees (if any), receive annual training on: (1) issues related to sexual assault, relationship violence, and stalking, (2) how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability, (3) how to conduct investigations of sexual violence, (4) the effects of trauma, (5) impartiality, (6) the rights of the respondent, including the right to a presumption that the respondent is “not responsible” until a finding of responsibility is made, and (7) Daemen’s policies and procedures and any other relevant issues.

-Additionally, the College has appointed deputy Title IX Coordinators in the areas of Student Affairs, Athletics, and Employee Engagement.
-The Deputy Title IX Coordinator in Student Affairs (Kerry Spicer, Assistant Vice President for Student Affairs and Dean of Students, email@example.com, 716-839-8200) is typically responsible for coordinating responses to reported student violations of the sexual assault policy.
+Additionally, the University has appointed deputy Title IX Coordinators in the areas of Student Affairs, Athletics, and Employee Engagement.
+The Deputy Title IX Coordinator in Student Affairs (Kerry Spicer, Assistant Vice President for Student Affairs and Assistant Vice President for Student Affairs & Dean of Students, firstname.lastname@example.org, 716-839-8200) is typically responsible for coordinating responses to reported student violations of the sexual assault policy.

-Daemen College strictly prohibits all Sexual Offenses as outlined in these policies and procedures.
-In the event that a Sexual Offense does occur, the College takes the matter very seriously.
+Daemen University strictly prohibits all Sexual Offenses as outlined in these policies and procedures.
+In the event that a Sexual Offense does occur, the University takes the matter very seriously.

-Daemen’s Sexual Offense Policies & Procedures are available to all students and employees, and are applicable to any conduct that has a reasonable connection to the College.
-Daemen will apply the provisions of this policy regardless of whether the Sexual Offense occurs on campus, off campus, or while a student or employee is participating in a study abroad program.
-When the Sexual Offense involves students or employees from two or more institutions, the College will work collaboratively with the other institutions to address the Sexual Offense, provided that the collaboration complies with the Family Educational Rights Privacy Act (“FERPA”).
+Daemen’s Sexual Offense Policies & Procedures are available to all students and employees, and are applicable to any educational program or activity. that has a substantial connection to the University.
+Daemen will apply the provisions of this policy regardless of whether the Sexual Offense occurs on campus, off campus, and/or premises that Daemen University has substantial control over which includes buildings or property owned or controlled by a recognized student organization or while a student or employee is participating in a study abroad program.
+When the Sexual Offense involves students or employees from two or more institutions, the University will work collaboratively with the other institutions to address the Sexual Offense, provided that the collaboration complies with the Family Educational Rights Privacy Act (“FERPA”).

-Student who believe that they are a survivor of a Sexual Violence Offense, should follow these procedures:
+Students who believe that they are a survivor of a Sexual Violence Offense, should follow the procedures outlined below:

 Specific Procedural Steps Survivors Should Take if Sexually Assaulted

 A student who is sexually assaulted has the right to make a report to Campus Safety, local law enforcement, and/or state police, or choose not to report.
-They also have the right to report the incident to Daemen College and in so doing, to be afforded immediate assistance by an appropriate official trained in interviewing victims of sexual assault; assistance will include, including any interim measures that may be indicated for their protection, as well as protection by the institution from retaliation for reporting said incident.
+They also have the right to report the incident to Daemen University and in so doing, to be afforded immediate assistance by an appropriate official trained in interviewing victims of sexual assault.
+Assistance will include any interim measures that may be indicated for the student’s protection, as well as protection by the institution from retaliation for reporting said incident.
 Victims of sexual assault should go to a safe place, contact Campus Safety at 716-839-SAFE (7233), an RA, or Crisis Services of Buffalo (716-834-3131).
 These first responders will provide immediate assistance, including helping the student receive any medical attention that may be needed.

 Obtaining Medical Attention

-For student’s safety and well-being, immediate medical attention is encouraged.
-Further, being examined as soon as possible is important in the case of sexual assault.
-Within 96 hours of an assault, the student can get a Sexual Assault Forensic Examination (or “SAFE,” commonly referred to as a rape kit) at a hospital.
+For their safety and well-being, victims of sexual assault are encouraged to seek immediate medical attention.
+Within 96 hours of an assault, a student can get a Sexual Assault Forensic Examination (or “SAFE,” commonly referred to as a rape kit) at a hospital.
 Daemen encourages students to receive immediate medical attention at a facility that uses SAFE, or Sexual Assault Forensic Examiners.
-Completing a SAFE will not require a student to file a police report, but it will help to preserve evidence in case he/she decides at a later date to file a police report.
-Local hospitals, with and without SAFE, include the following:
+Completing a SAFE will not require a student to file a police report, but it will help to preserve evidence in case they decide at a later date to file a police report.
+Local hospitals with and without SAFE include the following: